-Diagnostic Challenges in Right Iliac Fossa Mass Caused by A Fish Bone: A Case Report
+Diagnostic Challenges in Right Iliac Fossa Mass Caused by a Fish Bone

 1 Department of General Surgery, Hospital Tuanku Ja’afar, Jalan Rasah, 70300 Seremban, Negeri Sembilan, Malaysia

 2 Department of Surgery, International Medical University, Clinical Campus, 70300 Seremban, Negeri Sembilan, Malaysia

 Correspondence to: Dr. Ahmad Ibrahim Yahaya, Email: firstname.lastname@example.org